 - Spread onto sheet pan and sprinkle with CHEESE.

 - Bake at low heat (250°F) until golden brown and irresistible (about 25 minutes).

 - Preheat oven to 250℉.

 - In a medium saucepan, over medium-low heat, combine butter, olive oil, garlic powder, oregano, and pepper.
 Heat until butter is melted.

 - Meanwhile, in a large bowl, combine parsley and oyster crackers.
 Pour melted butter mixture over crackers and parsley.
 Toss to combine until crackers are fully coated with butter.

 - Spread on a rimmed sheet pan, sprinkle with romano cheese and toss gently to combine.
 Spread them out so they are in a single layer.

 - Bake for 15 minutes, stir gently (return back to a single layer) and bake for 10 more minutes or until golden brown.

-- Let cool completely before storing in an airtight container (but they taste best fresh!).
+- Let cool completely before storing in an airtight container for up to 3 days, but they taste best fresh.